Skip to main content

 • Configure per-entity rules with custom confidence thresholds and actions

-1. Navigate to Settings → Message Sanitization.
+1. Go to Settings → Message Sanitization.

-3. In the Test Console, enter sample text (e.g., "My SSN is 123-45-6789 and email is john@example.com").
+3. In the Test Console, enter sample text (for example, "My SSN is 123-45-6789 and email is john@example.com").

 The system detects 50+ entity types across these categories:

-RegionEntity Types
+RegionEntity types

 GlobalEmail, Phone, Person Name, Organization, Location, Date/Time, URL, Credit Card, Crypto Wallet, IBAN, IP Address, MAC Address, Medical License